LSVH/hbo-ict-inno-s2-tno/README.md

 ## Plugin index

-To bring SSI to the world of WordPress we need to make dedicated plugins for various third party plugins in order to support all features that the main plugin introduces.
+To bring SSI to the world of WordPress we need to make dedicated plugins for various third-party plugins to support all features that the main plugin introduces.

 ### Main plugin

-In order to keep the integrating sub plugins small and (especially important) capable of adapting to changes quickly, we decided to develop a plugin that serves as the base for all the [sub plugins](#sub-plugins).
+To keep the integrating sub plugins small and (especially important) capable of adapting to changes quickly, we decided to develop a plugin that serves as the base for all the [sub plugins](#sub-plugins).
 This plugin includes all the business logic to make the whole process work.